 The couple wedded before the war finished in Kalgoorlie and afterwards they stayed in Kalgoorlie where they had their first son Garry.

 Wanting to return to his hometown Ronald took his wife and newborn son to live in Collie and there they had two more children Brian and Loxley.

 When the Vietnam War came around Garry was conscripted to fight but was deferred for a year until he finished his mechanic trade.

-“Anyone that was doing an apprenticeship at the time was deferred and the minute you finished your apprenticeship you were gone,” he said.
+“Anyone that was doing an apprenticeship at the time was deferred and the minute you finished your apprenticeship you were gone,” Garry said.

-Doing his training in Victoria before heading over to Vietnam as a 21-year-old he said he was very lucky and worked as a mechanic mostly with trucks and tanks and his fathers encouragement to work in the family garage business saved him.
+Doing his training in Victoria before heading over to Vietnam as a 21-year-old he said his fathers encouragement to work for the family garage saved him.

 “I always thought if I never got that apprenticeship out of the garage I probably would’ve gone in the second intake and almost everyone in the first few went into infantry.
-So he probably saved my life,” said Mr Butcher.
+So he (dad) probably saved my life,” Garry said.

 Garry’s sister Loxley Beauglehole said she was just 15 when her brother was in Vietnam and it was a tough time for the family.

-“It was pretty good when he came home in one piece because a few people in town didn’t,” said Mrs Beauglehole.
+“It was pretty good when he came home in one piece because a few people in town didn’t,” she said.

-The Collie-Cardiff RSL Sub Branch are holding an Anzac Day 5:30am dawn service and a 11am morning service in Soldiers Park on April 25 to remember soldiers that fought in the war.
+The Collie-Cardiff RSL Sub Branch is holding an Anzac Day dawn service at 5:30am and a morning service at 11am in Soldiers Park on April 25 to remember the soldiers that fought in the war.